-The surface of Africa consists mainly of plateaus, or large flat areas, although these occur at different level an unfamiliar word = plateaus signal word = or meaning = large flat areas
+The surface of Africa consists mainly of plateaus, or large flat areas, although these occur at different level

 In some restaurants, no one brings you your food because the restaurant is self-service or buffet style.
 This means that you get your own plate and serve yourself.
 In these restaurants, you don't have to leave a 10 percent tip.
 You can leave a smaller tip if you like.